TiWo778/Mima-Interpreter/README.md

 * the current value in the Akkumulator
 * the current value in the **all** storage cells

+To continue to the next line just press *enter*.

 #### Note that the shown values are the values *after* the command has been executed.